viktorsmari/zenpub-client/src/components/elements/TermsModal/mothership_consent.md

 You have the right to withdraw consent for the processing of personal data at any time by contacting the admin of this instance, or failing that, by notifying Moodle Pty Ltd on <mailto:privacy@moodle.com>.

-By click on 'Continue', I agree to my data being processed for the "mothership" service.
+By clicking on _Continue_, you agree to your data being processed for the "mothership" service.